How Virgin Money Giving holds and uses information about you.

 Data Protection law requires us to have one or more of the following reasons for using your information:

-1. "Service" – where the information is needed to administer and provide the online fundraising service we provide.
+1. "Contract" – where the information is needed to administer and provide the online fundraising service we provide.

 2. "Legal obligation" – where we are required by law to process your information, e.g. to verify your identity.